Skip to content

 Behavior after deletion:

-• secret get SECRET — Returns error: “secret has been deleted”
+• secret get SECRET returns the error “secret has been deleted”

 Manage vaults.